Skip to main content

 During states of chronic stress, the amygdala, the brain’s emotional alarm center, becomes overactive and effectively hijacks the PFC’s regulatory capacity.
 Mindfulness and meditation strengthen the neural pathways between the PFC and the amygdala.
 This enhanced connectivity allows the PFC to better modulate the amygdala’s alarm signals.

 Instead of an automatic, reactive cascade of stress hormones, the brain learns to pause, observe the sensation or thought, and respond with greater intention.
 This practice directly lowers perceived stress and, as a consequence, reduces the demand for cortisol production.
-Studies have demonstrated that consistent mindfulness practice can lead to measurable reductions in and improvements in emotional stability.
+Studies have demonstrated that consistent mindfulness practice can lead to measurable reductions in cortisol levels and improvements in emotional stability.

 By strengthening the brain’s regulatory circuits, meditation and mindfulness practices grant you greater control over your own stress response.